amashuroff/understanding-weird-parts-js/js-browser.md

 ### Hoisting

-- all function and var! declarations are put on the top of the current scope
+- all function and variable declarations are put on the top of the current scope
 - with let however, it cannot be accessed before initialization

 ```javascript